 \section{Introduction}

-Previous experiences can offer valuable insights for learning new tasks. \emph{Transfer learning}, the technique of improving the performance of target learners on target domains by leveraging knowledge from different but related source domains \citep{zhuang2020comprehensive}, has shown significant success across various application scenarios.
-These applications range from machine learning problems such as natural language processing \citep{ruder2019transfer} and computer vision \citep{shao2014transfer}, to science problems such as protein representation \citep{fenoy2022transfer} and drug discovery \citep{turki2017transfer}, owing to the increasing richness of data sources.
-However, our understanding of transfer learning from a statistical perspective remains incomplete, with the fundamental challenge being the detection and utilization of valuable information within heterogeneous source studies.
+Previous experiences can offer valuable insights for learning new tasks. \emph{Transfer learning} improves the performance of target learners by leveraging knowledge from different but related sources \citep{zhuang2020comprehensive}, has achieved success across various areas, including natural language processing \citep{ruder2019transfer}, protein representation \citep{fenoy2022transfer}, and drug discovery \citep{turki2017transfer}.
+Despite its broad applications, statistical understanding of transfer learning remains incomplete, with the fundamental challenge being the detection and integration of valuable information from heterogeneous sources.

-In this paper, we focus on the transfer learning for quantile regression in the context of high-dimensional setting.
-Quantile regression (QR) models the impact of covariates on the conditional response distribution and has achieved great success in many applications.
-For QR in various areas, see \cite{koenker2017quantile} for a detailed review.
+In this paper, we focus on the transfer learning for quantile regression (QR) \cite{koenker2017quantile} in the context of a high-dimensional setting.
 One of QR's most appealing features is its ability to describe the impact of covariates not only on the mean but also on the tails of the response distribution with robustness to heteroscedastic errors.
 Given potential non-negligible divergence between target and source distributions, QR can provide a more comprehensive assessment of what can be transferred from the source studies.
-Moreover, we focus on the regime of high-dimensional models, since the error bounds of high-dimensional estimators are heavily limited by the sample size.
-This motivates us to explore multiple external datasets to improve the performance of high-dimensional estimators on the target task.